smaurice101/readthedocs/docs/source/tml.rst

-Finally, the evolution of Artificial Intelligence is moving beyond simple prediction toward autonomous, agentic systems capable of executing actions.(Goodfellow, Bengio, and Courville 2016) However, these autonomous agents currently suffer from "contextual staleness," relying on memory structures that are frequently out of sync with reality.
-(Wooldridge and Jennings 1995; Bengio, Courville, and Vincent 2013) TML provides the necessary "Cognitive Architecture"—a Transactional Long-Term Memory (T-LTM)—that ensures agents interact with a consistent atomic state of the world.
+Finally, the evolution of Artificial Intelligence is moving beyond simple prediction toward autonomous, agentic systems capable of executing actions (Goodfellow, Bengio, and Courville 2016).
+However, these autonomous agents currently suffer from "contextual staleness," relying on memory structures that are frequently out of sync with reality (Wooldridge and Jennings 1995; Bengio, Courville, and Vincent 2013).
+TML provides the necessary "Cognitive Architecture"—a Transactional Long-Term Memory (T-LTM)—that ensures agents interact with a consistent atomic state of the world.
 By bridging the gap between high-level reasoning and real-time transactional data, TML serves as the